 Our Place in the Estuary

-Our Estuary, the largest in western North America, encompasses San Francisco Bay and the Delta of the Sacramento and San Joaquin rivers in California.
+Our Estuary, the largest in California, encompasses San Francisco Bay and the Delta of the Sacramento and San Joaquin rivers in California.
 Unlike most estuaries, which typically spread out into a wide delta of braided channels where rivers meet the sea, the delta of the San Francisco Estuary is located more than 60 miles inland, trapped behind coastal ridges because rising seas flooded the Bay 10,000 years ago.
 Managers often divide this complex water body into two: the Bay and the Delta, or the upper and lower Estuary.
 However, it is all one system, connected by freshwater outflow to the Pacific and by the ebb and flow of ocean tides far upstream into the Delta.